 Any member of the campus community can submit an incident report if they are made aware of a violation of University policy or are concerned about a student's behavior.
-A Student Conduct Administrator will determine if the matter should be referred to the disciplinary process for investigation.
+A Student Conduct

+Administrator will determine if the matter should be referred to the disciplinary process for investigation.

-Please contact the Student Conduct and Ethical Development Office at (909)537-7172 or stop by UH-346 to report any violations of the Student Conduct Code.
+Referrals may be made by contacting the Office of Student Conduct and Ethical Development via (909)537-7172 or student-conduct@csusb.edu, or in UH-346 to report possible violations of the Student Conduct Code.
 Reports may also be submitted electronically via the following: https://cm.maxient.com/reportingform.php?CSUSanBernardino